-The Rams went 11-7 overall and reached the championship game of the CACC Tournament and allowed Chis-Luca to earn the conference’s coach of the year award in 2011.
+The Rams went 11-7 overall and reached the championship game of the CACC Tournament during the 2011 season.
 Seven players represented Philadelphia on the all-CACC team, including Shappell being selected as the conference’s player of the year.

 The Rams enjoyed great success in Chis-Luca’s first season with the program.
 Philadelphia won the inaugural CACC championship and placed four players on the CACC All-Tournament team, including Shappell as the tournament MVP.
 Goalkeeper Katherine Sullivan was selected as the conference player of the year.

 Before arriving at Philadelphia University, Chis-Luca was the head boy’s lacrosse coach at Northern Burlington High School during the 2007 and 2008 seasons.
 The Greyhounds posted a 12-5 record in 2008—a 10-win improvement over the previous season—and won the division title.
-He also served as the head JV football coach and assistant varsity football coach at Northern Burlington from 2006 until 2008.
+From 2006 through 2008, he was the Northern Burlington head JV football coach and assistant varsity football coach.

 Chis-Luca is a 2004 graduate from Rowan University—where he founded the school's ice hockey club in 2001—with a degree in health and physical education.
 In 2016, Chis-Luca was inducted into the Profs Hockey Hall of Fame.